 (2) A description of each adjustment proposed by the utility to its book accumulated provision for depreciation and depreciation expense for the test year.

-(b) If a utility is seeking a change in its depreciation accrual rates, the utility shall also submit the following information:
+(b) If aan electing utility is seeking a change in its depreciation accrual rates, the utility shall also submit the following information:

 (1) The depreciation study performed by or for the utility that serves as the basis for the requested change in depreciation accrual rates.